📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 10 25 50

-Exploitation Route The 'MoCC zine' is a detailed and accessible methods document that science based researchers and creative practitioners across discipline are able to engage with as an example of art geography research in practice.
+Exploitation Route The 'MoCC zine' is a detailed and accessible methods document that science based researchers and creative practitioners across disciplines are able to engage with as an example of art geography research in practice.
+The 'JUST AI - moments in process' video essay gives detailed and accessible insight into the collaborative praxis behind the how the JUST AI networking tool was developed.

 URL http://hdl.handle.net/10871/130104

-Description Visiting Postdoctoral Researcher at the JUST AI Programme
+Description Visiting Postdoctoral Researcher at the JUST AI Network

 Organisation Ada Lovelace Institute